davidfoxcroft/lsj-book/README.md

-# Learning statistics with Jamovi
+# Learning statistics with jamovi

 Contains LaTeX source for:

-DJ Navarro and DR Foxcroft (2018). *Learning statistics with Jamovi: A tutorial for psychology students and other beginners.* (Version 0.65).
+DJ Navarro and DR Foxcroft (2018). *Learning statistics with jamovi: a tutorial for psychology students and other beginners.* (Version 0.65).
 This is a fork and adaptation of the original book:

 DJ Navarro (2018). *Learning statistics with R: A tutorial for psychology students and other beginners.* (Version 0.6). [https://compcogscisydney.org/learning-statistics-with-r](http://compcogscisydney.org/learning-statistics-with-r)